ClickCease

 Awarding a penalty against a party

-Section 133A of the Employment Relations Act 2000 requires the Authority to have regard to the object of the Act, the nature and extent of the breach, whether they were intentional or not, the nature and extent of any loss or damage, steps to mitigate effects of the breach, circumstances of the breach and any vulnerability and finally previous conduct.
+Section 133A of the Employment Relations Act 2000 requires the Authority to have regard to the object of the Act, the nature and extent of the breach, whether it was intentional or not, the nature and extent of any loss or damage, steps to mitigate effects of the breach, circumstances of the breach and any vulnerability, and finally previous conduct.

 If you are dealing with unpaid wages, holiday pay disputes, deductions, minimum wage issues, or penalty exposure, contact us.

-Employee Unfair Dismissal Case Form Employment law advice for employers
+Employee Case Form Employment law advice for employers

 Read more